Verifying Operative

 4-Layer Security Architecture

 STRIDE threat-modeled, then deployed.
 Cloudflare Tunnel (no exposed ports) + Teleport PAM with JIT access + Keycloak RBAC with 3-tier role separation.
-Falco eBPF runtime detection feeding Datadog SOC dashboards.
+Falco eBPF runtime detection feeding SOC dashboards.
 Vault for secrets management.

 Cost Engineering